Physical Therapy For Bursitis In Your Hips

 5. Goal Setting For Returning To Your Daily Activities

-Your physical therapist will ask you about your everyday activities – your work, your hobbies, and your lifestyle.
+Your physical therapist will ask you about your everyday activities, including factors like your work, your hobbies, and your lifestyle.

 As your hip bursitis improves, your physical therapist can show you maintenance and strength building exercises.